Cleve-codes/dotfiles-public/README.md

 # My NeoVim Config

-I am a great Neovim fan and this repo contains the config files for my setup
+I am a great Neovim fan and this repo contains the config files for my setup in lua.